thewca/wca-documents/documents/policies/external/Competition Requirements.md

    2. If the competitor limit for a competition or an event is reached before the competition, the organization team must not approve any additional registrations for the competition or the event.
    3. The competitor limit is per competition or per event.
 Per day competitor limits are not allowed.
       1. Exception: for 3x3x3 Fewest Moves simultaneous competitions, the competitor limit is per location.
+   4. The competitor limit is not greater than half the maximum number of people allowed at public gatherings in the competition venue.
-   4. The WCA Competition Announcement Team will review the competitor limit and/or qualification results or rankings to ensure that they are utilized properly.
+   5. The WCA Competition Announcement Team will review the competitor limit and/or qualification results or rankings to ensure that they are utilized properly.
 6. Registration requirements
    1. The registration requirements are the set of rules and procedures relevant to the registration process.
       1. The registration requirements must be clear and precise.